 The cost of a hurricane can quickly reach billions of dollars.
 Property losses are only one part of the overall impact.
 A hurricane halts virtually all aspects of life, including the job market.
 When people can’t work and new positions can’t be filled, it deeply affects the recovery process.

-Economists searching for insight into just how much Harvey and Irma will impact the job markets in affected areas should look to historic data to inform their predictions.
+Economists searching for job market insights into just how much Harvey and Irma will impact the market in affected areas should look to historic job data to inform their predictions.
 By looking to the past, we can get a better sense of what to expect in the future.

 To better understand what the upcoming months may bring, the LinkUp analytics team reviewed job openings in areas hit by major hurricanes in the past five years, meaning a hurricane that resulted in more than $10 billion in damage.
 There have been four hurricanes in the last five years that meet that definition.